Navigating the AI Hype and Thinking about Niche LLM Applications¶

 Embedding is a process of capturing the semantic meaning of the text into numerical vectors.

-1. In this process, embeddings are generated for search document segments and later fed into LLM.
+- In this process, embeddings are generated for search document segments and later fed into LLM.
 Embeddings transform the text into vector representations, situating them within a high-dimensional space.
 For those familiar with natural language processing (NLP) prior to the LLM era or before the advent of Google BERT, models such as Word2Vec and GLOVE may come to mind.

-2. User queries are similarly vectorized after converting relevant documents into vector representations and storing them in a vector store.
+It is important to acknowledge the remarkable advancements made by the research community, OpenAI, Cohere, and others in refining embedding techniques and in making them more developer friendly or accessible.
+These embeddings can be stored in common vector stores, Redis, Postgres, Vector database, or in-memory NumPy arrays, to facilitate further analysis and manipulation. - User queries are similarly vectorized after converting relevant documents into vector representations and storing them in a vector store.
 To retrieve the most pertinent document segments based on the user’s query, a nearest neighbor search, often employing the k-NN algorithm, is performed within the vector space, usually using a Cosine similarity score or other distance calculation techniques.

-3. A comprehensible response is generated by feeding the top-K relevant segments to the language model (LM).
+This process ensures that the most closely related content is identified and retrieved in response to user inquiries.
+Furthermore, ranking or re-ranking based on relevance scores can be applied at this stage to enhance the accuracy of the results. - A comprehensible response is generated by feeding the top-K relevant segments to the language model (LM).
 The LM enhances the neural search process by reasoning from the provided document segments and the prompt for steerability of the response, ultimately producing a highly human-like response.

-Data-preprocessing, chunking, and retrieval techniques
+Data-preprocessing, chunking, and retrieval techniques¶

 Data-preprocessing The nature of your data necessitates careful pre-processing to ensure optimal results.
 It’s essential to eliminate extraneous information, such as redundant headers and footers, HTML tags in HTML pages, PDFs, and other documents.
 Minimizing noise in the data can enhance the accuracy and relevance of query results more effectively.
 These fundamental data-preprocessing steps are not unique to this context; they are essential for constructing any efficient information retrieval system.